Our favorite cream cheese egg salad with leeks, a wonderful dip or spread, perfect for using some leftover hard-boiled eggs.

-Every Easter I have the same problem: tons of leftover hard boiled eggs!
-I like hard boiled eggs a lot and during normal times I even happen to cook about 4 or 5 of them on a Sunday just to have some to eat on bread for breakfast during the following week, but after Easter we just have too many.
+Every Easter I have the same problem: tons of leftover hard-boiled eggs!
+I like hard-boiled eggs a lot and during normal times I even happen to cook about 4 or 5 of them on a Sunday just to have some to eat on bread for breakfast during the following week, but after Easter, we just have too many.

 The children always want to dye eggs for Easter and not just 10 but lots and lots of them.
 They love to turn the eggs into the color and especially they love painting the colored eggs with food coloring pens afterward, sticking stickers or glitter on them, or whatever.

-What to do with leftover hard boiled eggs?
+What to do with leftover hard-boiled eggs?

-I have quite a lot of recipes with hard boiled eggs on my blog, here are a few nice ideas for your leftover Easter eggs:
+I have quite a lot of recipes with hard-boiled eggs on my blog, here are a few nice ideas for your leftover Easter eggs:

 What is egg salad?

-A classic egg salad is a very simple and delicious affair: some hard boiled eggs, chopped and mixed with good quality mayonnaise (best homemade) and some salt and pepper.
+A classic egg salad is a very simple and delicious affair: some hard-boiled eggs, chopped and mixed with good quality mayonnaise (best homemade) and some salt and pepper.

 What do you put in egg salad?

-You can add pickles, chopped ham, grated cheese, cooked or raw diced vegetables, avocado, fruit like canned mandarins or pineapple, fresh apples or pears, olives, pesto and so on.
+- You can add pickles, chopped ham, grated cheese, cooked or raw diced vegetables, avocado, fruit like canned mandarins or pineapple, fresh apples or pears, olives, pesto and so on.

 How to spice egg salad?

-- The cayenne pepper can be replaced with all sorts of paprika powders, ground cumin or coriander, turmeric, chili and herb mixtures, za’atar, sumac, flaked dried tomatoes, dried herbs like oregano, Italian or French dried herb mixtures.
+- The cayenne pepper can be replaced with all sorts of paprika powder, ground cumin or coriander, turmeric, chili and herb mixtures, za’atar, sumac, flaked dried tomatoes, dried herbs like oregano, Italian or French dried herb mixtures.

-Really the sky is the limit, a good egg salad can be different and delicious every time you make it.
+- Really the sky is the limit, a good egg salad can be different and delicious every time you make it.

-A question that arises quite often when it comes to egg salads or to bread/sandwich spreads generally, is how long will they keep in the fridge.
+- A question that arises quite often when it comes to egg salads or to bread/sandwich spreads generally, is how long will they keep in the fridge.

-However, if you make the egg salad with bought mayonnaise, cream cheese or any other of the above mentioned additions, the egg salad will keep for 3 to 5 days in the fridge.
+- However, if you make the egg salad with bought mayonnaise, cream cheese or any other of the above-mentioned additions, the egg salad will keep for 3 to 5 days in the fridge.
 Make sure to keep it in an airtight container and refrigerate it shortly after preparing it.

-The egg salad should not be kept at room temperature for more than 2 hours, even less in summer or warmer regions.
+- Any kind of egg salad should not be kept at room temperature for more than 2 hours, even less in summer or warmer regions.

-The egg salad does not freeze well, it is preferable to make smaller portions that can be eaten within a few days.
+- It doesn’t freeze well, it is preferable to make smaller portions that can be eaten within a few days.

-- 3 hard boiled eggs
+- 3 hard-boiled eggs

-- 300 g/ 10.6 oz/ 1 1/3 cups cream cheese, regular fat or low-fat
+- 300 g/ 10.6 oz/ 1 1/3 cups cream cheese, regular fat or low-fat (See note 1)

-- 1 thin leek (See note)
+- 1 thin leek (See note 2)

 - 2-3 tablespoons milk, as needed

-- cayenne pepper to taste (I like it hot)
+- cayenne pepper to taste

-- salt and pepper
+- fine sea salt and pepper

 - some chives, optional

-Use leftover hard boiled eggs or boil some eggs, rinse them in cold water and let them cool down completely.
+- Use leftover hard-boiled eggs or boil some eggs, rinse them in cold water and let them cool down completely.

-- Chop the leek (white and green parts) very finely and give them to the cream cheese.
+- Chop the leek (white and green parts) very finely and add them to the cream cheese.
 Mix well and add some salt, pepper and cayenne pepper before you add the eggs.

-I prefer to mix very well before adding the eggs, so that I will not crush the chopped eggs too much when stirring.
+- I prefer to mix very well before adding the eggs so that I will not crush the chopped eggs too much when stirring.
 But that is just a matter of preference, the egg salad will taste the same, no matter at what point you stir it.

 - Taste again and add more seasoning to taste.
 Sprinkle with chopped chives or some leftover, finely chopped greens from the leek.

-I usually buy a large leek and use a piece about as long as my hand, making sure that about half of it is white, while the other half of it is green.
+- I usually buy a large leek and use a piece about as long as my hand, making sure that about half of it is white, while the other half of it is green.